Your Childbloom Guitar Instructors

 ”I believe that music enhances our lives through artistic expression, communication and growth.
 Consideration is given to having fun while learning musical skills to create a well-rounded musician capable of enjoying music for a lifetime.

 Chris grew up in San Antonio and attended Berklee College of Music in Boston.
 He has been a Childbloom Instructor since 2006.
 Mr. Stone is conversant with both classical and pop traditions and keeps abreast of current musical trends.
-Chris received the national Childbloom, ”Instructor of the Year” award in 2011 for his ability to motivate and inspire his students.
+Chris received the national Childbloom, ”Instructor of the Year” award in 2011, 2015, and 2016 for his ability to motivate and inspire his students.
 He has taught music/guitar at Mid-America Guitar Camp in St Louis and at at NYOS charter School.
-He teaches in Central Austin, Round Rock and in Bee Cave at the Austin Tennis Academy College Prep School.
+He teaches in Central Austin, and Round Rock.
 Chris is also an experienced audio engineer.
 He was the editor and engineer for the critically acclaimed ”Gypsy Teens” CD and is the studio engineer of choice for Austin Creative Alliance’s ”Young Performing Artist Program” recordings.